api7/kong-to-apisix/README.md

 ## How to use
 1. Dump Kong Configuration with Deck.
 See https://docs.konghq.com/deck/1.7.x/guides/backup-restore/ for details.

+2. Build `Kong to APISIX`, go version require `1.16+`。

-2. Run Kong-To-APISIX, and it would generate `apisix.yaml` as declarative configuration file for APISIX.
+3. Run Kong-To-APISIX, and it would generate `apisix.yaml` as declarative configuration file for APISIX.

    ```shell
    $ make build